Prakash-Bandapalli/dice-game/readme.md

-# This is the simple dice game that I have created , have fun playing it :)
+# This is a simple dice game that I have created , have fun playing it :)